-HORTICULTURE 10 - 12
+HORTICULTURE - PLANTS, PEOPLE & PLACES 10-12

-As a part of Applied Design, Skills and Technologies curriculum, Frances Kelsey is pleased to offer a Horticulture course for students that is rooted in sustainability, and design principles, and focused on hands-on, place-based learning.
-Horticulture is both the art and science of plants!

-Using our greenhouse and raised bed garden area as our canvas, this course will introduce students to a variety of components of horticulture including but not limited to:
+As a part of Applied Design, Skills and Technologies curriculum, Frances Kelsey is pleased to offer a gardening and horticulture course for students that is rooted in sustainability and design principles and focused on local and culturally important plants.
+We will explore hands-on, place-based learning that considers local knowledge and expertise as well as Coast Salish culture.
+Horticulture is the intersection of art, culture, people and science!
+Using our greenhouse and raised bed garden area as our canvas, this course will introduce students to a variety of plant topics including but not limited to:

-- Basic plant parts
+- Important Indigenous Plants, Places and People

-- Basics of plant classification and identification
+- Basic plant parts, classification and identification

 - Plant growing habits from seed to fruit

 - Composting, soils and mulching

 - Common weeds

-- Wild and native plants
+- Wild, native and invasive plants

 - Landscaping principles

 - Gardening methods

-- Plant propagation

 - Greenhouse production

 - Fruit trees pruning and care

 - Careers in Horticulture

 Students will have the opportunity to practice a wide variety of skills related to plants through the seeding, planting, harvesting and processing of different fruit, vegetable, flower and herb crops.
-Various career opportunities will be considered such as landscaper, greenhouse/horticultural technician, arborist and market gardener.
+Various career opportunities will be considered such as landscaper, greenhouse / horticultural technician, arborist and market gardener.
 Come and get your hands dirty with us!